habeeb3579/Mlops-proj/04-deployment/batch/README.md

+First run (local path of:)

+/home/habeeb/Mlops-proj/02-experimental_tracking/make_run.ipynb

+then

+/home/habeeb/Mlops-proj/02-experimental_tracking/local_deployment.ipynb (optional, used to set tracking_uri so that we can access it elsewhere)

+this is where we are getting the mlflow registered model from.

 # Method 1: Serve without creating a workpool (Recommended but this is temporary and not permanently deployed)

 ## Terminal 1: Start Prefect server